FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 ```python
 RTA.RunProgram(targetLength=30,k=1)
 ```
 You can run the second cell over and over again.
 Better, however, is to change the ``targetLength=`` variable to something higher e.g. ``targetLength=60`` for a one minute run(if you enter 0 the program will never stop).
-If you want to see more the second or third most likley class prediction increase the k value.
-In our case with Cats-Vs-Dogs the highest meanginful value is 2 as we only have 2 classes.
+If you want to see more the second or third most likely class prediction increase the k value.
+In our case with Cats-Vs-Dogs, the highest meaningful value is 2, as we only have 2 classes.